turboderp/exllama/README.md

 internals.

 Perplexity is measured only to verify that the models are working.
-The dataset used is a particular, small sample from WikiText, so scores are not necessarily comparable to other Llama benchmarks.
+The dataset used is a particular, small sample from WikiText, so scores are not comparable to other Llama benchmarks and only useful for comparing the different Llama models to one another.

 ### Dual GPU results

-Since many seem to be interested in running 65B models, I can confirm that this works with two 24 GB GPUs.
 The following benchmarks are from a 4090 + 3090-Ti with `-gs 17.2,24`:

 | Model   | Size | groupsize | act | Seq. len.      | VRAM      | Prompt    | Best   | Worst   | Ppl   |
 |---------|------|-----------|-----|----------------|-----------|-----------|--------|---------|-------|